 If alcohol or substance use—your own or someone else’s—is affecting your well being, your relationships, or your work, it’s time to make a change.
-There are plenty of resources for help, but self-assessment is a good place to start.
+There are plenty of resources for help, but self-assessment and the Rethinking Drinking website by the National Institutes of Health are good places to start.

 Whether or not these tools work for you, you can always drop by Student Services, Dr. Zaruba’s office, or Tang Social Services to discuss your concerns and decide what to do next.
 If you are concerned about your own substance use, or a friend, roommate, or family member’s use, it’s probably time to talk.